DaebangStn/voicekbd/Readme.md

 GPL-2.0 License

 ## Usage
+Shortcut:
+- Space for toggle recording and Escape for close
+- Escape for close

 Configure a keyboard shortcut (e.g., F12) to launch the script:

 Use your desktop environment’s shortcut settings or a tool like xbindkeys.